How Translating a Children's Book Works

 If you have only the original layered source files (the InDesign document, or the layered Photoshop file from your illustrator), you have to export an EPUB or PDF first.
 Most picture book authors already have one of these because they needed it to publish in English.
 If you do not, your designer or illustrator can produce one in a few hours.

-Step 3: pick a language and any per-image choices
+Step 2: pick a language and write your style notes

 Then you write your style notes.
 For a picture book, two or three lines is usually enough.
 Examples: